Incendie/Brelshaza-Overlay/README.md

 # Brelshaza-Overlay
 Overlay a timer and buttons for Brelshaza Gate 6

+Desktop and Mobile friendly for browsers

 Can be accessed at: [https://incendie.github.io/Brelshaza-Overlay/](https://incendie.github.io/Brelshaza-Overlay/)

 # Mechanics